top of page

 He climbed the steps slowly, stopping beside her.
 Neither of them spoke.
 There wasn’t much left to say that hadn’t already been said with silence.

-“I came back to say goodbye,” she whispered.
+“I came back to try and say goodbye,” she whispered.
 “To this house.
-This place.”
+This place, but I don't know.”

 “Well, I’m glad the rain brought you home.”